nixworks/public/news/2006/10/9/index.md

 _Context: Ban Ki-moon, Kofi Annan, South Korea, United Nations, United Nations General Assembly, United Nations Secretary-General, United Nations Security Council, fortnight_

 ### [ The Korean Central News Agency of North Korea reports that the nation has tested its first nuclear weapon in an underground facility at Gilju in North Hamgyong province.
 This report was at least somewhat confirmed by a seismic event that was measured around the world. ](/news/2006/10/9/the-korean-central-news-agency-of-north-korea-reports-that-the-nation-has-tested-its-first-nuclear-weapon-in-an-underground-facility-at-gil.md)
-_Context: Gilju, Korean Central News Agency, North Hamgyong, North Korea, nuclear warheads_
+_Context: Gilju, Korean Central News Agency, North Hamgyong, North Korea, nuclear weapon_

 ### [ American Edmund S. Phelps wins the 2006 Nobel Memorial Prize in Economic Sciences for work on the trade-offs between inflation and unemployment. ](/news/2006/10/9/american-edmund-s-phelps-wins-the-2006-nobel-memorial-prize-in-economic-sciences-for-work-on-the-trade-offs-between-inflation-and-unemploy.md)
 Find the latest business news on Wall Street, jobs and the economy, the housing market, personal finance and money investments and much more on ABC News